lowerbarriers/finished-starter/_posts/2009-01-07-encyclopedia-of-censorship.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: Encyclopedia of Censorship
-tags: - 52for2009 - censorship - encyclopedia
-layout: post
+tags: [52for2009, censorship, encyclopedia]
 ---

 Today's Encyclopedia in the series is [The Encyclopedia of Censorship](http://www.amazon.com/Encyclopedia-Censorship-Facts-Library-History/dp/0816044643), edited by Jonathon Green.
 Here are some Pros right off the bat: